DIG-Kaust/VolveSynthetic/README.md

 ## Used software
 As part of this project, we have used 2 main pieces of software:
-* **Python**: used for visualization purposes as well as to create the sharp velocity model and process seismic data (i.e., up/down sepatation and deconvolution).
-In both cases we rely on tools provided by the PyLops framework for inverse problems.
+* **Python**: used to create the sharp velocity model by seismic inversion, process seismic data (i.e., up/down sepatation and deconvolution), imaging and visualization.
+In all cases we rely on tools provided by the PyLops framework for inverse problems.
 * **Madagascar**: used for modelling and imaging.
 More specifically, we use a vector-acoustic (i.e., first-order staggered grid acoustic wave equation) FD modelling code for modelling, and a acoustic FD modelling code for imaging.